alicolville/Weight-Tracker/readme.txt

 	- Reduce compress UI KIT files.
 	= Document wt-difference-between-latest-previous shortcode

+* Bug fix: Issue with -0lbs being displayed instead of 0lbs.

 = 9.4 =

 * New feature: Added additional arguments to [wt-user-settings] so various elements of the settings form can be hidden.
 Read more: https://docs.yeken.uk/shortcodes/wt-user-settings.html